7 Tax Deductions for Renters & Credits You May Qualify For

 • Your name must be on the lease, meaning you are legally responsible for the rental payments.

-• The property owner pays taxes on the place you’re renting.
+• The property owner must be paying taxes on the place you’re renting.

 1. Property tax